 The main goal in managing situations involving students-at-risk is to connect the students with the appropriate service that will address each unique situation.
 It’s obviously necessary to balance the needs of the student with the needs of the community.
 Many resources are available to achieve this goal.

 A case team approach is used to deal with students-at-risk in order to facilitate information transfer and to provide a coordinated response to these situations.
 The Students-at-Risk Case Team meets regularly and on an as-needed basis to discuss any pertinent issues regarding at-risk behaviour.
 Please see the Students-at-Risk Protocol for more information, or click here for an accessible copy of the orange folder contents.

-Please contact the Manager, Student Conduct at x4041 if:
+Please contact the Manager, Student Affairs at x4041 if:

 - You’re concerned about a student and are unsure of whether or not to intervene.